 What might a restaurant or other similar place of public accommodation need to do to accommodate an individual with celiac disease or other food allergies?

 A: A restaurant may have to take some reasonable steps to accommodate individuals with disabilities where it does not result in a fundamental alteration of that restaurant's operations.
 By way of example only, this may include: 1) answering questions from diners about menu item ingredients, where the ingredients are known, or 2) omitting or substituting certain ingredients upon request if the restaurant normally does this for other customers.

 A: A fundamental alteration is a modification that is so significant that it alters the essential nature of the good or services that a business offers.
 For example, a restaurant is not required to alter its menu or provide different foods to meet particular dietary needs.

 I have questions about how this applies to me.
 Where can I get more information?

 A. The Department's ADA Technical Assistance Program can provide you with more information and can answer questions you may have.
 If you would like to speak to an ADA Specialist about your specific situation, please call the ADA Information Line.
 All calls are confidential.
 The ADA Website (www.ada.gov) also provides access to the ADA regulations, technical assistance documents, and settlements, briefs, and other information.

 ADA Information Line

 24 hours a day to order publications by mail.

 M-W, F 9:30 a.m. - 5:30 p.m., Th 12:30 p.m. - 5:30 p.m.
 (Eastern Time) to speak with an ADA Specialist.
 All calls are confidential.

-*News Release by U.S. Department of Justice - Civil Rights Division - Disability Rights Section: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (U.S. Department of Justice - Civil Rights Division - Disability Rights Section).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.